VisionExpo/Stock_price_prediction/README.md

 - 📦 Install dependencies
 - 🔑 Create a .env file from the example if it doesn't exist

-3. Edit the .env file and add your API keys:
-- TIINGO_API_KEY: Your Tiingo API key
+3. No API keys are required for this project

 ### Option 2: Manual Setup 🛠️